 Your corporation's name must be distinguishable from the names of other business entities already on file with the Texas Secretary of State.
-Names may be checked for availability by at the Texas Secretary of State SOSDirect website.
+Names may be checked for availability at the Texas Secretary of State SOSDirect website.

 You may reserve a name for 120 days by filing a Name Reservation form with the Texas Secretary of State.
-The reservation may be filed online through the Texas Secretary of State SOSDirect website, or filed by mail.
-The filing fee is $40.
+The reservation may be filed online through the Texas Secretary of State SOSDirect website or by mail.

 Every Texas corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
 A registered agent may be an individual who resides in Texas, or a domestic or foreign business entity authorized to do business in Texas.
 The registered agent must have a physical street address in Texas.
 The agent should agree to accept service of process on your corporation's behalf prior to designation.

 Bylaws are an internal corporate document that set out the basic ground rules for operating your corporation.
 They are not filed with the state.
-Your corporation is not legally required to have corporate bylaws, but you should adopt them because they (1) establish your corporation's operating rules, and (2) help show banks, creditors, the IRS, and others that your corporation is legitimate.
+Your corporation is not legally required to have corporate bylaws, but you should adopt them because they establish your corporation's operating rules, and help show banks, creditors, the IRS, and others that your corporation is legitimate.
 For corporate bylaw forms, see Nolo's website or Incorporate Your Business, by Anthony Mancuso (Nolo).

 The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
 The incorporator must fill in an "Incorporator's Statement" showing the names and addresses of the initial directors.
 The incorporator must sign the statement and place a copy in the corporate records book.
 The statement need not be filed with the state.
-For a sample Incorporator's Statement, see Incorporate Your Business, by Anthony Mancuso (Nolo).

-The first meeting of the corporation's board of directors should be held at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
+You should hold your first meeting of the corporation's board of directors to appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
 The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors.
 Additionally, if the corporation will be an S corporation, the directors should approve the election of S corporation status.
-It is usually necessary to prepare the minutes over one or two weeks, and then send them to all the directors for their signature.
-For corporate meeting minute forms, see Nolo's website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).
+For a sample Incorporator's Statement and corporate meeting minute forms, see Nolo's website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).